WallarooLabs/wally/intro.md

 This document is currently intended to provide the following:

 * An overview of the Wallaroo system
-* Information about the Pony and C++ APIs
+* Information about the C++ and Python APIs
-* Walkthroughs of applications created using the Pony and C++ APIs
+* Walkthroughs of applications created using the C++ and Python APIs

 ## Intended Audience